U-justine/DocuVerse-AI/README.md

 ## 👩‍💻 Contribution Statement

-This project was developed collaboratively as part of our Capstone Project under the Department of Information and Communication Technology.
+This project was developed collaboratively as part of our **CAPSTONE PROJECT** under the Department of Information and Communication Technology.

 * **Umutoni Justine** – Led the project implementation, deployment on Hugging Face Spaces, and prepared the documentation.
 Also worked on monitoring setup and designed the maintenance plan.
 * **Krishna Dixit** – Assisted in testing, reviewing system outputs, and providing feedback during the deployment and monitoring phases.